 The Charter of the French language and its regulations govern the consultation of English-language content.

-In most cases, you must collect GST and QST on sales made to Indians, band councils, tribal councils and band-empowered entities, and on sales of goods and services made on a reserve to non-Indians.
+In most cases, you must collect GST and QST on sales made to First Nations members (Indians registered under the Indian Act), band councils, tribal councils and band-empowered entities, and on sales of goods and services made on a reserve to non-First Nations members.

 However, you do not have to collect GST or QST in the following situations:

-• Property is purchased on a reserve by an Indian, a band council, a tribal council or a band-empowered entity that is not a legal person, or delivered to a reserve by the vendor or the vendor's agent (and, in the case of a band-empowered entity that is a legal person, the property is also intended for band management activities).
+• Property is purchased by a First Nations member, a band council, a tribal council or a band-empowered entity that is not a legal person (in the case of a band-empowered entity that is a legal person, the property is intended for band management activities) on a reserve, or, where the property is delivered to a reserve by the vendor or the vendor's agent, off a reserve.

-• Services are provided entirely on a reserve, to an Indian, in respect of property located on the reserve at that time.
+• Services are provided entirely on a reserve, to a First Nations member, in respect of property located on the reserve at that time.

-• Services are provided entirely on a reserve to an Indian who is on the reserve at that time.
+• Services are provided entirely on a reserve to a First Nations member who is on the reserve at that time.

-• Transportation services with on-reserve departure and arrival points are provided to an Indian.
+• Transportation services with on-reserve departure and arrival points are provided to a First Nations member.

-• Services are performed in whole or in part off a reserve for an Indian and concern a right to an immovable situated on a reserve.
+• Services are performed in whole or in part off a reserve for a First Nations member and concern a right to an immovable situated on a reserve.

 • Services are acquired on a reserve or off a reserve by a band council, tribal council or band-empowered entity for band management activities or for use with respect to real property situated on the reserve.
 Transportation services, short-term accommodation, and meals and entertainment are subject to GST and QST if acquired outside a reserve.
 However, a refund of the taxes may be claimed if the goods or services were acquired for band management activities or for use with respect to real property situated on the reserve.